Baryogenesis and Dark Matter in Multiple Hidden Sectors: Dark Matter Phenomenology

-where $A$ is a dark nucleon number (analogous to the mass number in usual atoms), $m_1$ is the mass of a single nucleon, and $\rho_i$ is the internal mass-energy density.
-From the expression above, we can conclude that DN can easily evade the bounds of the Bullet Cluster.
+where $A$ is a dark nucleon number (analogous to the mass number in usual atoms), $m_1$ is the mass of a single nucleon, and $\rho_{-1}$ is the nucleon internal mass-energy density in the closest exotic sector to the SM which we find by rescaling from a typical Standard Model value: $\rho_{-1} = \rho_0 \; \left ( \frac{ \Lambda_{\text{QCD,-1}} }{\Lambda_{\text{QCD,0}}} \right )^4$, with $\rho_0 \sim 0.2\;\text{GeV}\;\text{fm}^{-3}$~\cite{Andronic:2014zha}.
+This will evade the Bullet Cluster bounds if the typical $A$ is larger than $\sim 43$.
 Also, due to the slight differences in our parameters compared to the benchmark points employed in~\cite{Hardy:2014mqa}, our DN could be orders of magnitude larger.

 To finish this section, we can determine the maximum size of the DN due to the aggregation process.
 We should consider two regimes: the case where the last fusions to freeze-out are those between large DN ( ``large" + ``large" fusions) and the scenario where the last fusions to freeze-out are between small and large DN (``small" + ``large" fusions)~\cite{Hardy:2014mqa}.
-In the case of ``large" + ``large" fusions, we assume that there is a 'peaked' DNs mass distribution where almost all of the mass lies in the large A-DN.
-We can estimate when the freeze-out occurs by comparing the rate of the fusion, thermally average cross sections of fusions times the A-DN number density, with the Hubble parameter.
-The rate of the fusion over the Hubble parameter can be expressed as:
+In the case of ``large" + ``large" fusions, we assume that there is a peaked DNs mass distribution where almost all of the mass lies in the large A-DN.
+We can estimate when the freeze-out occurs by comparing the rate of the thermally average cross sections of fusions times the A-DN number density, with the Hubble parameter.
+The rate of the fusion over the Hubble parameter can be expressed as